-The Company, as of September 30, 2011, has U.S. federal and state net operating loss carryforwards of approximately \$1,163,012 and \$1,197,367, respectively.
+The Company, as of September 30, 2012, has U.S. federal and state net operating loss carryforwards of approximately \$1,304,763 and \$1,340,761, respectively.
 These net operating loss carryforwards expire through years ending in 2032.
-The Company has foreign loss carryforwards of approximately \$140,062 which will expire beginning in 2012.
+The Company has foreign loss carryforwards of approximately \$119,100 which will expire beginning in 2016.
 Certain of the foreign net operating losses have indefinite carryforward periods.
 The Company is subject to an annual limitation on the use of its net operating losses that arose prior to its emergence from bankruptcy.
-The Company has had multiple changes of ownership, as defined under IRC Section 382, that subject the Company's U.S. federal and state net operating losses and other tax attributes to certain limitations.
-The annual limitation is based on a number of factors including the value of the Company's stock (as defined for tax purposes) on the date of the ownership change, its net unrealized built in gain position on that date, the occurrence of realized built in gains in years subsequent to the ownership change, and the effects of subsequent ownership changes (as defined for tax purposes) if any.
-Due to these limitations, the Company estimates that \$302,465 of the total U.S. federal and \$385,159 of the state net operating loss would expire unused if the Company generates sufficient income to otherwise use all its NOLs.
+The Company has had multiple changes of ownership, as defined under Section 382 of the Internal Revenue Code of 1986, as amended, that subject the Company's U.S. federal and state net operating losses and other tax attributes to certain limitations.
+The annual limitation is based on a number of factors including the value of the Company's stock (as defined for tax purposes), on the date of the ownership change, its net unrealized built in gain position on that date, the occurrence of realized built in gains in years subsequent to the ownership change, and the effects of subsequent ownership changes (as defined for tax purposes) if any.
+Due to these limitations, the Company estimates that \$301,202 of the total U.S. federal and \$385,159 of the state net operating loss would expire unused even if the Company generates sufficient income to otherwise use all its NOLs.
 In addition, separate return year limitations apply to limit the Company's utilization of the acquired Russell Hobbs U.S. federal and state net operating losses to future income of the Russell Hobbs subgroup.
-The Company also projects that \$35,354 of the total foreign loss carryforwards will expire unused.
+The Company also projects that \$110,794 of the total foreign loss carryforwards will expire unused.
 The Company has provided a full valuation allowance against these deferred tax assets.